spencerjireh/spencerjireh/README.md

 <img src="banner.svg" alt="Hi, I'm Spencer -- Software Engineer" width="800"/>

-**Backend-leaning software engineer building at the intersection of full-stack development and applied AI.**
+**Backend-leaning software engineer working at the intersection of full-stack development and applied AI.**

-I build products end-to-end -- from backend architecture and infrastructure to frontend -- and integrate AI/ML where it makes the work better.
+I build products end-to-end, from backend architecture and infrastructure to frontend, and integrate AI/ML where it makes the work better.
 Interested in agentic AI, financial systems, distributed systems, and self-hosting.

 ---